MikaPopp/Black-Desert-Online-Discord-Bot/README.md

-Selfrole: | Choose for which boss you want to get notifications World boss announcements: | Notifies you 15, 5 and 1 minute before a boss spawns Bot status time: | The bot status shows the time left for the next boss Channel name to CEST: | Sets the name of a channel to the CEST
+Selfrole: | Choose for which boss you want to get notifications World boss announcements: | Notifies you 15, 5 and 1 minute before a boss spawns Bot status time: | The bot status shows the time left for the next boss Channel name to timezone: | Sets the name of a channel to the region timezone

 **Commands¹:** | **Description:**
 -------------- | ----------------
 next: | Returns the next boss that will spawn
-timetable²: | shows you the whole spawn timetable
+timetable²: | shows you the spawn table for your region

 ¹ : The prefix is defined in the config fil, see more at the Setup section
-² : There is only one timetable now (for EU)

 ### Planned:

 **Commands:** | **Description:**
 ------------- | ----------------
-timetable (update): | Print out the timetable to the acording region
 help: | Add a custom help command
 express: | Express installation command; create channel and set permissions
 loot: | Shows you the loot table for the chosen boss